-- Sarah and Chris had a bunch of fun excursions to antique stores and to the local arcade, where Sarah got a high school on Ghostbuster pinball.
+- Ashar and Chris had a bunch of fun excursions to antique stores and to the local arcade, where Ashar got a high school on Ghostbuster pinball.

 - We went to the local Jewish Food Festival, which had better main dishes and less-great desserts than the Greek Food Festival from a few months back.

-- Sarah filled in for a friend in a local bowling league.
+- Ashar filled in for a friend in a local bowling league.

-- Sarah gave Dan some ideas for some really cool graphic designs – projects involving penguins that look like characters from The Walking Dead for instance.
+- Ashar gave Kaitlyn some ideas for some really cool graphic designs – projects involving penguins that look like characters from The Walking Dead for instance.

-- Sarah, Dan and I went to see The Addams Family Musical at my alma mater, York College, and that was also very well done!
+- Ashar, Kaitlyn and I went to see The Addams Family Musical at my alma mater, York College, and that was also very well done!
 (And funny!)